whoavesh/iac-automation/README.md

 ### 🔹 Step 5: Create/Select Key Pair

 - Create a new key pair or select an existing one
-- Download the `.pem` file and store it securely — needed for SSH access
+- Download the `.pem` or `.ppk` file and store it securely — needed for SSH access

 ---